WhiteflagProtocol/whiteflag-schoolpilot/README.md

 changing it to version 20 with Node Version Manager.

 Fix:
+Install Node Version Manager:

+Windows:

+1. Company computer?
-1. Install Node Version Manager 2.
-Company computer?
-3. On your computer open 'Bedrijfsportaal' or 'Company Portal' and open 'Pre-Approved Catalogue'.
+2. On your computer open 'Bedrijfsportaal' or 'Company Portal' and open 'Pre-Approved Catalogue'.
 3. Request to install 'NVM for Windows'

+Mac:

+1. Open windows CMD
-2. Open windows CMD 5.
-Type `nvm install 20` 6.
-Check node version with `node -v`
+2. Type `nvm install 20`
+3. Check node version with `node -v`

 ## Run mock database